mzman88/bamoe91-enablement-lab/README.md

 Therefore, some features and functionalities are either non provided or still being implemented and tested.
 The 9.2 release scheduled for Q4-2024 will be the first supported PAMOE version of BAMOE 9 powered by Kogito.

-Note that DMOE 9.1 is already supported for stateless business processes i.e. which do not require persistence.
+Note that DMOE 9.1 is already supported for stateless business processes i.e. use cases which do not require persistence.

 ## Objectives

-In this lab, we will be using the VM already set up for BAMOE 9.1 usage in IBM Technology Zone.
+In this lab, we will be using the Virtual Machine already set up for BAMOE 9.1 usage in IBM Technology Zone.
 We will be starting all services and deploy a sample project which contains a business process.
 This project is part of the BAMOE 9.1 distribution samples and includes a *docker-compose* configuration aiming at starting all needed services.